harsh-096/prompt_refiner/README.md

 ### 🔒 Security Note
 This repository utilizes a .gitignore file to ensure that the .env file containing API keys is never uploaded to the public repository.

-Submitted by: Harsh Parmar For: Dignifiedme Technologies Internship Task